ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the Murder Drones finale: 7
+Days until the Murder Drones finale: 4

-Days until I begin high school: 9
+Days until I begin high school: 6

-Days until the new Zelda game releases: 40
+Days until the new Zelda game releases: 37

-Days until the baseball season ends: 42
+Days until the baseball season ends: 39

-Days until Halloween: 75
+Days until Halloween: 72

-Days until the election: 80
+Days until Kamala Harris wins: 77

-Days until Thanksgiving: 103
+Days until Thanksgiving: 100

-Days until Christmas: 130
+Days until Christmas: 127

-Days until 2025: 137
+Days until 2025: 134

-Days until I become old enough to have sex in Denmark: 224
+Days until I become old enough to have sex in Denmark: 221

-Days until I get unbanned from both Scratch and (maybe) HTS: 226
+Days until I get unbanned from both Scratch and (maybe) HTS: 223

-Days until it becomes legal for Split72 to dominate me in bed: 589 (why i have to wait so long grr)
+Days until it becomes legal for Split72 to dominate me in bed: 586 (why i have to wait so long grr)

-Days until I turn 17: 954
+Days until I turn 17: 951

-Days until I become an adult: 1320
+Days until I become an adult: 1317

-Days until I graduate high school: 1386
+Days until I graduate high school: 1383

-Days until the end of the 2020s: 1963
+Days until the end of the 2020s: 1960

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)